olgaviedma/Pulse-density-effects-on-LadderFuelsR-metrics/README.md

 ```
 ## 1.THINNING LIDARPOD FILES
-### The LiDAR point clouds were thinned from the original density (median 648 pulses/m2 ± 376.4) to only 1 pulses/m2 by using these thinned levels (pulse/m2): 100, 50, 25, 10, 5, 4, 3, 2 and 1 in LasTools (REF).
+### The LiDAR point clouds were thinned from the original density (median 648 pulses/m2 ± 376.4) to only 1 pulses/m2 by using these thinned levels (pulse/m2): 100, 50, 25, 10, 5, 4, 3, 2 and 1 in LasTools.
 We used the “random” option selecting the lowest (default) points.
 ## Full resolution vs 1 pulse/m²
 ![Full resolution vs 1 pulse/m²](https://raw.githubusercontent.com/olgaviedma/Pulse-density-effects-on-LadderFuelsR-metrics/master/FIGURES_TABLES/1_THINNING_LIDARPOD.png)
 ## 2. CHM FOR LAS FILES
-### The Canopy Height Model (CHM) was calculated using the pitfree method, scanning the canopy at different height intervals (0 to 30 meters) and using variable-sized windows at 0.5 m resolution
+### The Canopy Height Model (CHM) was calculated using the pitfree method, scanning the canopy at different height intervals (0 to 40 meters) and using variable-sized windows at 0.5 m resolution
 ## CHM (Full resolution vs 1 pulse/m²
 ![CHM (Full resolution vs 1 pulse/m²)](https://raw.githubusercontent.com/olgaviedma/Pulse-density-effects-on-LadderFuelsR-metrics/master/FIGURES_TABLES/2_CHMs.png)
 ## 3-4.
-CROWNS WATERSHED AND CROWNS METRICS FOR UNTHINNED LAS FILES
+CROWNS DELIMITATION AND METRICS FOR UNTHINNED LAS FILES
-### Individual tree crowns was derived using the watershed algorithm implemented in LidR package.
-The minimum height was set at 4 meters.
-The tolerance parameter was set at 0.25 and the parameter “ext” at 1.
+### Individual tree crowns were derived using the watershed algorithm implemented in LidR package.
+The "minimum height"" was set at 4 meters.
+The "tolerance"" parameter was set at 0.25 and the parameter “ext” at 1.
 ## Crowns polygons at full resolution (watershed)
 ![Crowns polygons at full resolution (watershed)](https://raw.githubusercontent.com/olgaviedma/Pulse-density-effects-on-LadderFuelsR-metrics/master/FIGURES_TABLES/3_CROWN_POLYGONS.png)
 ## 5. CROP ALL THINNED .LAS FILES WITH TREE POLYGONS DERIVED FROM BENCHMARK .LAS FILE (UNTHINNED)